geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 29. On the **Reset password** window, you should receive a message indicating the password was successfully reset.
 Select the **Send password in email** check box.
 This displays an **Email the new password to the following recipients** field, which displays Lynne Robbins' email address.
 Since you also want to email this temporary password to Allan, you should enter Allan's email address following Lynne's. </br>

-	If you enter multiple email addresses, they must be separated by a semicolon and a space, so enter a semicolon and a space following Lynne's email address, enter Allan's email address of **AllanD@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is your unique tenant prefix provided by your lab hosting provider), and then select **Send email and close**.
+	If you enter multiple email addresses, they must be separated by a semicolon and a space, so enter a semicolon and a space following Lynne's email address, enter Allan's email address of **AllanD@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider), and then select **Send email and close**.

 30. Management has recently discovered that Alex Wilber's username may have been compromised.
 As a result, Lynne has been asked to block Alex's account so that no one can sign in with his username until management is able to determine the extent of the issue.
 In the **Active users** list, select the circle to the left of **Alex Wilber's** name (do NOT select Alex’s name itself).